iyzg/iyzg.github.io/_posts/2020-05-17-the-art-of-thinking.md

 comments: true
 ---

 I had been sitting in front of my laptop for over 30 minutes with absolutely no progress.
-I was stuck.
 Not the kind of stuck where all lines of thinking prove fruitless or being stuck simply from a lack of effort, I was stuck because I didn't know where to put my effort.
 The notes I had written weren't pieces of a puzzle that would lead to an elegant solution; but rather, an incoherent jumble of ideas whose only destination was nowhere.
 I didn't know how to think.

 ## Structure